yoonhohong/proact/staging/README.md

 [ALSFRS revised version](https://www.encals.eu/wp-content/uploads/2016/09/ALS-Functional-Rating-Scale-Revised-fill-in-form.pdf)

-**survival**
+**survival.csv**
 SubjectID - 환자 고유 ID
 time_event - 임상시험 등록으로부터 사망 혹은 추적 관찰 종류까지 경과 시간(월 단위로 환산함) status - 종료 시 상태 (0: censoring, 1: death)

-## HMM model
+## HMM disease staging

+Hidden Markov Model (HMM).

-hidden state: disease stages
+Hidden states: disease stages
-observable states: ALSFRS_rev scores (item scores or dimension scores)
+Observable states: ALSFRS_rev dimension scores (bulbar, motor, respiratory)

-**why not total scores?**
+**Why not using total scores?**
-dimensionality analysis argues against the use of ALSFRS-R as a single score because the scale lacks unidimensionality.
+The results of dimensionality analysis argued against the use of ALSFRS-R total score as a single score because the scale lacks unidimensionality.
 https://pubmed.ncbi.nlm.nih.gov/23516308/

-**strategy for aggregating items for dimension scores**
+**Strategy for aggregating items for dimension scores**
-based on the results of exploratory factor analysis, which represent 3 domains as followings:
+Based on the results of exploratory factor analysis, we use 3 domains as followings:
-(1) bulbar function (Q1_Speech, Q2_Salivation, Q3_Swallowing);
+(1) Bulbar function (Q1_Speech, Q2_Salivation, Q3_Swallowing);
-(2) fine and gross motor function (Q4_Handwriting, Q5a_Cutting_without_Gastrostomy/Q5b_Cutting_with_Gastrostomy, Q6_Dressing_and_Hygiene, Q7_Turning_in_Bed, Q8_Walking, Q9_Climbing_Stairs); and
+(2) Motor function - fine and gross motor (Q4_Handwriting, Q5a_Cutting, Q6_Dressing_and_Hygiene, Q7_Turning_in_Bed, Q8_Walking, Q9_Climbing_Stairs); and
-(3) respiratory function (Q10_Respiratory).
+(3) Respiratory function (R1, R2, R3).

-we also need to consider the followings...
-collapsing the scale's 5 level ratings into 3 levels improved its metric quality
+**Collapsing 5 level ratings into 3 levels** Collapsing the scale's 5 level ratings into 3 levels improved its metric quality

+**Estimating clinical stages (King's and MiToS) from ALSFRS-R item scores**.
-estimate ALSFRS-R score into clinical stage, and use this to construct the initial transition probability matrix for HMM.
+Estimate clinical stages from ALSFRS-R scores, and use this to construct the initial transition probability matrix for HMM.
-there are two clinical staging systems, e.g., King's staging and the MiTOS staging

-King's staging is based on the number of **neuroanatomical regions** involved (bulbar, cervical, lumbosacral) and the need for gastrostomy and non-invasive ventilation.
+King's staging is based on the number of *neuroanatomical regions* involved (bulbar, cervical, lumbosacral) and the need for gastrostomy and non-invasive ventilation.

-MiTOS staging is based on the number of **functional domains** where the patient lose autonomy (swallowing, communication, movement, breathing)
+MiToS staging is based on the number of **functional domains** where the patient lose autonomy (swallowing, communication, movement, breathing)

-**references**
+**References**
-Estimating clinical stage of amyotrophic lateral sclerosis from the ALS Functional Rating Scale https://pubmed.ncbi.nlm.nih.gov/24720420/
+Estimating clinical stage of ALS from the ALS Functional Rating Scale https://pubmed.ncbi.nlm.nih.gov/24720420/
 Clinical staging in amyotrophic lateral sclerosis: analysis of Edaravone Study 19 https://jnnp.bmj.com/content/92/2/165

-specific questions to be addressed
-- comparison of HMM stages with King's and the Mito's stages